 You can purchase an individual private policy through a state or federal Marketplace.
 Because premiums are based on age (among other factors), you won't have to pay a high rate.
 Although Open Enrollment periods (under The Affordable Care Act) begin in November, special circumstances will allow you to apply for coverage if specific events occur.
-Coverage will be guaranteed, pre-existing medical conditions will be covered, and all available plans in your area will be offered.
+Coverage is guaranteed, pre-existing medical conditions are covered, and all available plans in your area will be offered.
 Pediatric dental and vision benefits are typically included on qualified plans.
 Preventative visits often are provided without out-of-pocket costs.

 Each year, new plans offer richer and more comprehensive benefits (prenatal and adolescent) while premiums occasionally reduce, instead of becoming more costly.
 Although many states often have substantial rate increases, children and toddler premiums generally do not increase as fast.
-With the passage of the Affordable Care Act (Obamacare) legislation a few years ago, baby benefits cover all pre-existing conditions and all needed preventive pediatric expenses.
+With the passage of the Affordable Care Act (Obamacare) legislation, baby benefits cover all pre-existing conditions and all needed preventive pediatric expenses.
 As the newborns become children, and eventually adults, benefits change to continue to provide comprehensive coverage.
 Young adult health insurance coverage is offered in every state, and prices continue to remain fairly low.

 This includes include well-child visits, immunizations and approved vaccines (Hepatitis A and B, Influenza, Meningococcal, Varicella and many others).
 Overall, as your baby gets older, more than 25 specific treatments for children must be covered.
 The US National Library of Medicine is also a valuable resource for providing information regarding health topics, drugs, and supplements, and educational videos.
-Listed below are several of the services you may not be aware of, but typically can be used in the earlier years:
+Listed below are several of the services that can be used in the earlier years: